diku-dk/ap-e2024-pub/week6/README.md

 implementing the [*Stateful Planning Committee*](https://en.wikipedia.org/wiki/Gosplan) (SPC), a *job scheduler* for managing the employment of workers and allocation of resources.
-A job is any Haskell computation in the `IO` monad, evaluated for its side effects.
+A job is any Haskell computation in the `IO` monad.
+A job does not return any value, but is executed solely for to its side effects.
 After a job is *enqueued* in SPC, we can ask for the status of the job.
 At some point, SPC will decide to actually execute the job.

 We can imagine using a job scheduler such as SPC to enqueue thousands of jobs for downloading various files from the Internet, with the